 Let’s be real.
 The reason you’re having an adults-only wedding is really none of your guest’s business.
 But, they will most certainly ask.
 Here are the top 5 reasons most couples choose to celebrate their nuptials child-free:

 A formal wedding is not fun for parents if they have to look after children and it’s definitely not fun for children.
-We suggest options #1 and #2 (see below).
-You want to be straightforward but you also want to stick with tradition, hence addressing the envelopes properly.
+See wording options #1 and #2 (see below) for the best way to traditionally tell folks to make it a date night.

 Many venues have a limited amount of seating, which means you have to limit your guest list.
 You certainly don’t have to say “no children” but you will want to be clear who is invited.
 We suggest option #4 below.